joe-lawrence/squash-ghost/squash-ghoster/json-spec.md

   * "last": Locked to the last position in iteration.
   * "1", "2", "3", etc.: Locked to a specific position number in iteration.
 * **config** (object, required):
-  * **repeatCount** (integer, optional): How many times this shot should be consecutively run (1-10).
-Overrides pattern-level repeatCount.
-If omitted, defaults to 1.
+  * **repeatCount** (integer, optional): Specifies how many times this individual shot should be executed consecutively before moving to the next entry in the pattern.
+This property is not inherited.
   * **interval** (number, optional): The duration of the shot timer in seconds (3.0-8.0, step 0.1s). **Note: Shots use numeric seconds, Messages use "MM:SS" strings.** Overrides pattern-level interval setting.
   * **intervalOffsetType** (string, optional): Type of interval offset.
 Overrides pattern-level setting.
     * "fixed": A single fixed offset applied.